Antidepressants: Another weapon against chronic pain

 • Difficulty urinating

 To reduce or prevent side effects, your doctor will likely start you at a low dose and slowly increase the amount.
 Most people are able to take tricyclic antidepressants, particularly in low doses, with only mild side effects.
-The doses that are effective for pain are typically lower than the doses used for depression.
+The doses that are effective for pain are generally lower than the doses used for depression.

 Other antidepressants that may help

 Other classes of antidepressants have become more popular because they have fewer side effects.
-These drugs also may be used to help relieve chronic pain:
+These drugs may also be used to help relieve chronic pain: